 The PM and Tito

-They met on 12 August at what was once Queen Victoria‘s summer villa.
+They met in Naples on 12 August at what was once Queen Victoria‘s summer villa.
 Tito was wearing a splendid new uniform which Maclean was sure had been built for the occasion.
 Although suffering from the heat, Tito “looked every inch a Marshal, which he had just made himself.”
 With Tito were two gigantic bodyguards, Boško and Prlja, who, with submachine guns at the ready, kept a constant watch over him.

 It was at lunchtime when Churchill, with his cowboy instincts, almost caused an international incident.
 It might have ended with the death of the Prime Minister by semi-friendly fire.
 Sir Fitzroy recalled: